dssecret/tornium/README.md

 4. Create [virtual environment](https://linoxide.com/how-to-create-python-virtual-environment-on-ubuntu-20-04/) and activate virtual environment (Optional)
 5. Install required Python packages - `pip3 install -r requirements.txt`
 6. Set up necessary other files such as systemd, supervisord, et al.
+7. Setup `alembic.ini` for the specific databasing software used on the server.
+If SQLite is used on the server, leave line 43 uncommented.
+If MySQL is used on the server, uncomment line 43 and comment line 42; then, modify line 43 to the same values as stored in the settings file (username, password, IP, etc.)
-7. Launch Redis, Huey, and MySQL
+8. Launch Redis, Huey, and MySQL
-8. Launch bot and web server
+9. Launch bot and web server

 ## Contributing